 John trained with him learning many arts from this revered teacher.
 Dr. Nakamura was also a master of Ki and the sword (Shin Ken).
 His sword ability was formidable.
 While living in Japan Sensei trained with many great masters learning true samurai bugei arts.
 He served in Korea as a young 2nd Lieutenant.
 Lt DeNora was assigned as First Marine Division Ammunition Officer of the 1st Marine Division, FMF in South East Korea at the DMZ.
 Here he received from the General of the 1st Mar.
 Div. the Letter of Appreciation, United Nations Medal and Korean Service Medal etc. While stationed and living there he trained and befriended many of the top Hapkido teachers of the era exposing them to their parent art, the true Nihon Daito Ryu, as well as defending our country’s national interests as a warrior.

-Editors Note: It is with profound sadness that we share with you the passing of Grandmaster John DeNora.
-DeNora Sensei pasted quietly in his sleep on Thursday August 28, 2008 at 7:30 pm in hospice in La Mesa, California from complications of his battle with bone cancer at the age of 78.
-At the time of passing; he was as always, surrounded by Toshiko Muto and several senior students.
+Grandmaster John DeNora Sensei pasted quietly in his sleep on Thursday August 28, 2008 at 7:30 pm in hospice in La Mesa, California from complications of his battle with bone cancer.
+He was 78 years old.
 (Eulogy)